-The Raben Fellowship, which brings to the Law School individuals with special expertise in securities law, financial accounting, or related subjects, sponsored the fall 2000 lecture "The Rise of Dispersed Ownership: The Role of Law in the Separation of Ownership and Control," given by Professor John Coffee of Columbia University.
+The Raben Fellowship, which brings to the Law School individuals with special expertise in securities law, financial accounting, or related subjects, sponsored the visit of Ronald J. Gilson '71, Charles J. Meyers Professor of Law and Business at Stanford Law School and the Marc and Eva Stern Professor of Law and Business at Columbia University, who spoke on the topic "Engineering Venture Capital Markets."